if08017/consul-ui/README.md

 # Consul
-We need three or more servers.
-Consul service discovery tool examples : consul-bootstrap consul-server consul-agent
+We need three or more servers : consul-bootstrap consul-server consul-agent